andersondias/sidekiq_mailer/README.md

 ## Usage

-If you want to make a specific mailer to work asyncronously just include Sikekiq::Mailer module:
+If you want to make a specific mailer to work asyncronously just include Sidekiq::Mailer module:

     class MyMailer < ActionMailer::Base
       include Sidekiq::Mailer